The First Nations 102: Understanding a Culture

 How to learn and get involved...

 For more information on the First Nations and Metis gatherings and special events, please feel free to call your local Native Friendship Center in Canada.
 Friendship Centers are places to learn and connect with aboriginal culture.
 Everyone is always welcome!
+You may also call your local Metis Nation office.
+The head office for the Metis Nations is the Manitoba Metis Federation in Winnipeg, Manitoba.

 To find your local, please attend the National Association of Friendship Centers at: www.nafc.ca or call: